 What is the best app to transcribe dictaphone recordings?

-Judge any app on four criteria: where the audio is processed, which file formats it accepts, whether it handles domain jargon, and what it costs over a year of use.
-If your dictation is confidential — legal, medical, journalistic — we'd argue on-device processing is non-negotiable, and that's exactly why we built Whisper Notes: local transcription, MP3/WAV/M4A/MP4/MOV import at any length, custom vocabulary, $6.99 once.
+Judge any app on four criteria: where the audio is processed, which file formats it accepts, whether it supports your specialist terms, and what it costs over a year.
+Whisper Notes offers on-device transcription, MP3/WAV/M4A/MP4/MOV import at any length, custom vocabulary, and one-time pricing.
+One App Store purchase includes iPhone/iPad and Mac App Store; the direct-download Mac DMG is sold separately and includes a 10,000-word trial.

 Does dictaphone transcription work without internet?